 Clara is also co-author of The New England Soup Factory Cookbook (Thomas Nelson), a collection of recipes from chef and company founder Marjorie Druker.
 A top seller in the soup and stew category on amazon.com, the book offers 100 traditional and creative soup recipes, as well as sandwiches and salads from Marjorie's award-winning restaurant.

 A journalist for more than 20 years, Clara has published articles in Health magazine, Prevention, Runner's World, American Heritage, and the Boston Globe.
 Formerly a food writer at the Boston Herald daily newspaper, Clara for 13 years informed readers about the city’s chefs, restaurants, and food trends.
 She also contributed to the Oxford Encyclopedia of Food and Drink in America.
-Her poems and essays have been published in many literary journals.
+Her essays have been broadcast on NPR's "All Things Considered" and published in many literary journals.

-Clara recently completed an M.A. in History from the University of Massachusetts Boston.
+Clara received a M.A. in History from the University of Massachusetts Boston and a B.A. in American Studies from Wesleyan University.
 When not writing, Clara runs with far more enthusiasm than speed.
-She finished the 2008 Boston Marathon with a team that raised money for Bottom Line, a charity that helps disadvantaged Boston students go to college.
+She finished the Boston Marathon in 2014 as a fundraiser for Newton Community Farm and in 2008 with a team that raised money for the Bottom Line educational charity.
 She has also finished two other marathons, plus several triathlons, shorter road races, and the Reach the Beach relay race.
 Clara and her husband live near Boston and are the parents of two children.